GoldenbergLab/lab-helper-codes/guides/aws/README.md

 The following is a brief series of steps that should help get people up and running with AWS.

-**Important**: In order to use AWS Lambda with package dependencies, such as the `tweet` package in Python, the command line interface `aws` must be installed on your local machine.
-This is non-negotiable both for security purposes and for package deployment.

 ## Command Line Interface (CLI)

 ### Installation